-Note: Although Muir Woods is open and you can get a parking reservation, the Muir Woods Shuttle service is not operating due to the pandemic.
+Note: Muir Woods is open and the Muir Woods Shuttle service is now running on weekends.

 Muir Woods Weather: The Micro-Climate of the Redwood Forest

 Muir Woods is located in a narrow valley over 1,000 feet (300 Meters) above San Francisco Bay, and just across a ridge from the Pacific Ocean.
 The ocean fog plays a critical role in the health of the old-growth redwood forest, providing moisture to the redwoods during the dry summers of Northern California.

 Unlike many trees, the redwoods can absorb moisture directly from the fog without it falling as rain.
 This has only really been documented thoroughly in the last 30 years.
 You can read a layman’s article about this process and the possible impact of global warming, and you biology buffs can find a scientific article here about foliar water uptake.

 Temperatures here at Muir Woods rarely exceed the low 70’s F (the low 20’s in degrees C.) on all but the very hottest days of the year, and fog makes an appearance most days in both the morning and the late afternoon.

 Insiders Tip: Even if it’s a hot summer day down the hill in Mill Valley and Sausalito, be sure to bring a sweater or windbreaker for your visit to Muir Woods.
 On warm days there can still be a chilly breeze and the valley floor is shadowed by the large trees and nearby slopes.
 On cool winter days we advise bringing a good coat or jacket.
 More details are below.